mpram/vis-insp-fof-hol/Instructions/HoL Visual Inspection Custom.md

 - Connect the Keyboard in one of the USB Ports
 - Connect the mouse in one of the USB Ports
 - Connect the monitor using one of the micro hdmi ports on the side of the raspberry pi and the other extreme to the monitor.
+- Connect a LAN cable to make sure you have internet connectivity quickly.

 Make sure the raspberry pi is **OFF**.
 Once all your equipment is connected to the raspberry pi, you will insert the SSD card as shown below and then Turn **On** the power.